 It was a cold February morning, 115 years ago this month, when New York City police conducted their first recorded raid on a gay bathhouse.
 “Intense excitement among 60 persons inside,” read the New York Times coverage on Feb.
 22. “The conduct of some of the frequenters of the establishment was questionable.”

-The tradition of gay male bathing spaces dates back to the 15th century — and more gender-neutral bathing is recorded in 6 BC.
-In the late 1400s, police in Florence monitored homosexual activity and “suspect boys” at bathhouses; in the 1800s, police in Paris raided a bathhouse and arrested six.
+The tradition of gay male bathing spaces dates back to the 15th century — and more gender-neutral bathing is recorded as early as 6 BC.
+In the late 1400s, police in Florence, Italy, monitored homosexual activity and “suspect boys” at bathhouses.
+In the 1800s, police in Paris raided a bathhouse and arrested six.

 And the raids certainly didn’t close New York’s bathhouses.
-Some, like the Everard Baths (open since 1888) gained a reputation as one of the more distinguished gathering-places for New York City’s queer community.
+Some, like the Everard Baths (open since 1888), gained a reputation as one of the more distinguished gathering places for New York City’s queer community.
 A fire in the 1970s gutted the building, but it reopened.

 Then there was the Lafayette baths, run by the Gershwins and frequented by prominent artist Charles Demuth.
 Across town, the Penn Post Baths offered a less formal, more exhibitionist space.

 And police harassment continues to be a threat to this day.
 Dallas police raided a club in 2010; there was rash of raids in Beijing in 2008.
 Even in cities where they’re legal, patrons would do well to keep their wits about them and watch out for law enforcement looking to target queer men.